Practice Area

 Document Review

-Title papers, possession records, revenue documents, maps, notices, prior orders, photographs, and correspondence are reviewed first.
+Title papers, possession records, revenue documents, maps, notices, prior orders, photographs and correspondence are reviewed first.

 Relief Assessment

-The required relief may involve injunction, declaration, partition, specific performance, cancellation, possession, damages, or another civil remedy.
+The required relief may involve injunction, declaration, partition, specific performance, cancellation, possession, damages, execution or another civil remedy.

 Forum And Stage